-The 750 boys who have gone from this country have gone without any fuss; it has all been done very quietly, no press photographers, to see them off, but they have got there, and when they have got there they have gone to Madrid, where the fighting has to be done, where the real danger spots lie.
-In going they have been fortified by the knowledge that they take with them the good wishes of every sincere and genuine anti-fascist in this country, Labour men and Socialists, Communists and Liberals, doctor and writer, docker and intellectual, have all found it possible to sink certain of their own party and political aims in a united endeavour to defeat the common foe-fascism.
+The 750 boys who have gone from this country have gone without any fuss; it has all been done very quietly, no press photographers to see them off, but they got there, and when they got there they went to Madrid where the fighting has to be done, where the real danger spots lie.
+In going they have been fortified by the knowledge that they take with them the good wishes of every sincere and genuine anti-fascist in this country.
+Labor men and Socialists, Communists and liberals, doctor and writer, docker and intellectual, have all found it possible to sink certain of their own party and political aims in a united endeavor to defeat the common foe-fascism.

-It would be a crime against the whole future perspective of working-class advance, a crime against the whole future perspective of peace, if that single idea now dominating men who, in their thousands look death in the face in Spain-to bring about the defeat of fascism-did not also become the driving force of all our efforts to build up a united labour movement and fighting People's Front of all the democratic British people.
+It would be a crime against the whole future perspective of working class advance, a crime against the whole future perspective of peace, if that single idea now dominating men who, in thousands, look death in the face in Spain-to bring about the defeat of fascism-did not also become the driving force of all our efforts to build up a united labor movement and fighting People's Front of all the democratic British people.

 Comrades, we take legitimate pride in what comrades like General Kleber, Ludwig Renn, Hans Beimler, André Marty have said of the work of the British battalion in the Brigade.
-General Kleber has declared that when there is a particularly tight corner calling for coolness and courage, he has only to ask for the British Section, for those men to go immediately to that tight corner; and when that happens he feels safe that the objective they would be defending would be held to the very last.
-Their coolness and bravery have endeared them to all who have come into contact with them, and especially has the British Brigade inspired the Spanish militia who fight alongside them in a way that in life itself-in all too many cases death-has shown that international solidarity is not a First of May slogan, but a living reality for the best of our people.
+General Kleber has declared that when there is a particularly tight corner calling for coolness and courage, he has only to ask for the British Section, and men go immediately to that tight corner; and when that happens he feels safe that the objective they are to defend will be held to the very last.
+Their coolness and bravery have endeared them to all who have come into contact with them, and especially has the British Brigade inspired the Spanish militia who fight alongside them in a way that in life itself-in all to many cases death-has shown that international solidarity is not a First of May slogan, but a living reality for the best of our people.

-The British Brigade has retrieved the honourable traditions of the British Labour Movement; it has upheld the fine democratic traditions that have characterised the fight on behalf of liberty.
-When the great poet Byron went to Greece to fight for liberty; when in a later period Comrade Brailsford fought for liberty in Greece, these are the examples our British comrades are following to-day in the conditions of our time.
+The British Brigade has retrieved the honorable traditions of the British labor movement; it has upheld the fine democratic traditions that have characterized the fight on behalf of liberty.
+When the great poet Byron went to Greece to fight for liberty; when in a later period Comrade Brailsford fought for liberty in Greece-these are the examples our British comrades are following today in the conditions of our time.

-If there is a spark of human feeling and international solidarity left in our Bevins and Citrines, in our Middletons and Daltons, these supreme sarifices of our comrade Fox and those others, should at least shame them into giving their reply by coming out wholeheartedly and mobilising all that can be mobilised in this country in order that not one thousand British fighting men can go to Spain, but ten thousand men, so as to ensure speedy victory.
+If there is a spark of human feeling and international solidarity left in our Bevins and Citrines, in our Middletons and Baltons, these supreme sacrifices of our Comrade Fox and those others should at least shame them into giving their reply by coming out wholeheartedly and mobilizing all that can be mobilized in this country in order that not one thousand British fighting men can go to Spain, but ten thousand men-to ensure speedy victory.

-The British Brigade has retrieved the honour of the British Labour Movement.
-Comrade Strachey was a thousand times right when he stressed the responsibility of the British Labour Movement in this present grave international situation.
-Comrades that responsibility is not only on the shoulders of the leaders at Transport House, it is on every classconscious worker in the Labour Movement of this country, because we can change the policy of Transport House if we really organise ourselves to do it.
+The British Brigade has retrieved the honor of the British labor movement.
+Comrade Strachey was a thousand times right when he stressed the responsibility of the British labor movement in this present grave international situation.
+Comrades, that responsibility is not only on the shoulders of the leaders at Transport House; it is on every class-conscious worker in the labor movement of this country, because we can change the policy of Transport House if we really organize ourselves to do it.